victorgtrrz/book/src/projects/creating-a-new-project.md

 {{#include ../output/hello_foundry/forge-init:command}}
 ```

-This creates a new directory `hello_foundry` from the default template.
+This creates a new folder `hello_foundry` in the current directory from the default template.
 This also initializes a new `git` repository.

 If you want to create a new project using a different template, you would pass the `--template` flag, like so: